Fulton Street station (IND Crosstown Line)

-The Fulton Street station is a station on the IND Crosstown Line of the New York City Subway, located on Lafayette Avenue between South Portland Avenue and Fulton Street in Brooklyn.
+The Fulton Street station is a station on the IND Crosstown Line of the New York City Subway, located on Lafayette Avenue between South Portland Avenue and Fulton Street in Fort Greene, Brooklyn.
 It is served by the G train at all times.

 History

 This station opened on July 1, 1937, when the entire Crosstown Line was completed between Nassau Avenue and its connection to the IND Culver Line.
 On this date, the GG was extended in both directions to Smith–Ninth Streets and Forest Hills–71st Avenue.

 Station layout

 This underground station has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between Clinton–Washington Avenues to the north and Hoyt–Schermerhorn Streets to the south.

 Both platforms have a lime green trim line with a dark green border and mosaic name tablets reading "FULTON ST." in white sans-serif font on a dark green background and lime green border.
 Small black "FULTON" tile captions in white lettering run below the trim line at regular intervals and directional signs in the same style are below some of the name tablets.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 Blue I-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.

 The station is very close to the Crosstown Line's junction with the IND Fulton Street Line just west of Lafayette Avenue, although the two stations do not have an in-system transfer.
-Riders on Manhattan-bound A and C trains can catch a glimpse of this station's platforms through the right-side windows a few seconds after leaving Lafayette Avenue.
+Riders on Manhattan-bound A and C trains can catch a glimpse of this station's platforms as well as the northbound track of the Crosstown Line through the right-side windows a few seconds after leaving Lafayette Avenue.
 There is an employee-only connection between the two stations via the tunnels.

 A proposed transfer to the busy Atlantic Avenue–Barclays Center complex was rejected by the MTA due to the long walking distance between the two stations.